 - Plan training and skill development programs for teams.

 - Manage inventory fulfillment effectively.
 You would know what tools could help your field service technicians to complete the tasks more efficiently.

 - And sometimes, help the product team evaluate the areas where the product needs improvement.

 Tracking the no. of jobs done by each field service technician helps identify the strengths and shortcomings of the techs.
 You may use this metric to keep track of your field rep efficiency levels, individual contributions to the operational success, and training and skill development requirements.

 This maintenance metric provides you with crucial information to understand how much time your field service technicians spend to complete a task.
 You can use this metric for field service team capacity planning and optimizing scheduling and dispatch processes.

-By enabling your field service technician to mark the check-in time when they reach the client-location and mark check-out time once they complete the task, you could easily track the total time to complete the task.
+By enabling your field service technician to mark the check-in time when they reach the client location and mark the check-out time once they complete the task, you could easily track the total time to complete the task.

 9. Average travel time per task